Receptor antagonist: Neutral antagonists

-Silent antagonists are competitive receptor antagonists that have zero intrinsic activity for activating a receptor.
-They are true antagonists, so to speak.
-The term was created to distinguish fully inactive antagonists from weak partial agonists or inverse agonists.
+Neutral antagonists neither activate the receptor nor inhibit activity.
+The term was created to distinguish them from inverse agonists after the discovery of constitutive receptor activity.
+They are sometimes referred to as 'silent' antagonists, but IUPHAR guidelines use and recommend 'neutral'.

 Partial agonists

 Partial agonists are defined as drugs that, at a given receptor, might differ in the amplitude of the functional response that they elicit after maximal receptor occupancy.
 Although they are agonists, partial agonists can act as a competitive antagonist in the presence of a full agonist, as it competes with the full agonist for receptor occupancy, thereby producing a net decrease in the receptor activation as compared to that observed with the full agonist alone.
 Clinically, their usefulness is derived from their ability to enhance deficient systems while simultaneously blocking excessive activity.
 Exposing a receptor to a high level of a partial agonist will ensure that it has a constant, weak level of activity, whether its normal agonist is present at high or low levels.
 In addition, it has been suggested that partial agonism prevents the adaptive regulatory mechanisms that frequently develop after repeated exposure to potent full agonists or antagonists.
 E.g. Buprenorphine, a partial agonist of the μ-opioid receptor, binds with weak morphine-like activity and is used clinically as an analgesic in pain management and as an alternative to methadone in the treatment of opioid dependence.
 Analogously, the opioid overdose antidote naloxone is typically described as a competitive receptor antagonist, but has also been shown to have low efficacy partial agonist activity at the μ-opioid receptor.
 Its antagonistic effect on μ-opioid receptor activation was shown to involve a latent conformational state, where the receptor and its heterotrimeric G protein are stalled in a conformation, which prevents GDP release and G protein activation.